Nordant/plantstat/README.md

-# plantstat
+# PlantStat

-A package with a set of functions for fast and convenient statistical processing of experimental results.
-Designed for needs of the Laboratory of Physiology and Biochemistry of Plant Stress (LPBPS, Kharkiv, Ukraine).
+A package with a set of functions for fast and convenient statistical processing of experimental data.
+Designed for needs of the LPBPS (Laboratory of Physiology and Biochemistry of Plant Stress; Kharkiv, Ukraine).

 The package is based on such basic packages as: